SabadosDan/Angular-Homes-Site/README.md

 Take a peek at the site [HERE](https://onlyhomes.netlify.app).

-Angular project for a real estate listing site.
+Angular project for a real estate listing and booking site.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.2.